New research activities at the Finnish Youth Research Network

 The Finnish Youth Research Network is in charge of the research part, and the team ethnography is led by Senior Researcher Sofia Laine.
 Postdoctoral Researcher Eila Kauppinen, Researcher Teemu Vauhkonen and Researcher Susanna Jurvanen are also working on the project.
 The aim of the project is to produce information about young people’s sense of place, particularly in urban-like structures during the pandemic.

-Research data to support the development of mental health and substance abuse services for young people
+Research data to support the development of mental health and substance use services for young people (NUMPA)

 Research has shown that some young people are not doing so well: the number of young people who use drugs has increased, the reduction in alcohol use among young people has stopped, and a small number of young people are getting involved in increasingly serious crime.
 The exceptional circumstances caused by the pandemic have increased the anxiety, depression and loneliness experienced by many young people.
 The purpose of this joint project by the Finnish Youth Research Network, the A-Clinic Foundation, MIELI Mental Health Finland and the Finnish Red Cross is to collate information about best practice and effective methods that are used in the social care and low-threshold services to support young people’s mental health.
 The project will also analyse transitions and interfaces between social and health care services, the education sector, and units offering low-threshold mental health services for young people under the administrative branch of the Ministry of Economic Affairs and Employment.

-Research seminar: Young people in the mazes of mental health, substance abuse and social services, 10 June
+Research seminar: Young people in the mazes of mental health, substance use and social services, 10 June

 This joint Nordic project compares the use of parental leave and its effect on gender equality